 While restricting emissions from power plants, vehicles and factories could once limit a country’s economic growth, he explains, CO2 emissions and growth are no longer causally linked.
 Global gross domestic product grew by 3.4 percent and 3.1 percent in 2014 and 2015 respectively, yet carbon emissions from the energy sector held flat, according to estimates by the Paris-based International Energy Agency.
 Analysts attribute this to widespread, and increasing, investment in energy efficiency and renewables.

-The World Economic Forum recently reported that solar or wind energy is now either the same price or cheaper than fossil fuel generation would be in more than 30 countries, declaring a “tipping point” where greener energy becomes the more profitable option.
+The World Economic Forum has reported that solar or wind energy is now either the same price or cheaper than fossil fuel generation would be in more than 30 countries, declaring a “tipping point” where greener energy becomes the more profitable option.
 Businesses are reducing their energy use and investing in renewables, not just to appease consumers or stay within government restrictions, but to boost their bottom lines.
 Wind and solar power prices plummet as the technology improves, volumes grow and manufacturing and installation costs shrink.
 The US Department of Energy reports the cost of electricity from its wind farms dropping by 41% and from large-scale solar installations by 64% between 2008 and 2015.

 New UN boss Antonio Guterres has said he wants more “strategic cooperation” with both civil society and the private sector, and highlighted the “mutual benefits of corporate responsibility”.
 With a huge amount of public-private collaboration toward clean energy already, policymakers and business leaders across the world are competing for all the potential jobs and investment.
 Michael Drexler of the World Economic Forum calls it “An outright compelling investment opportunity with long-term, stable, inflation-protected returns.”